The Perfect Itinerary To See Rome In 2 Days

 You will walk by the Pantheon on your way from Piazza Navona to Trevi Fountain.
 Its dome, thought to be one of the best preserved buildings from antiquity, is one of the most iconic structures in town.

-Its construction was commissioned by Emperor Hadrian, and it was built in the 126 AD.
-Inside there you’ll find the tombs of famous Italian artist Raphael and of King Victor Emmanuel II.
+Inside you’ll find the tombs of famous Italian artist Raphael and of King Victor Emmanuel II.

 Trevi Fountain Rome best hostels in Rome